-XI.
-DEBTOR'S REOPENING OF THE ESTATE
+10. DEBTOR'S REOPENING OF THE ESTATE

 The bankruptcy court has full discretion to reopen a case when good cause is shown.
-Any interested party, creditor, debtor or trustee may ask the court to reopen the case for cause (see Section 350[a]).
+Any interested party, creditor, debtor or trustee, may ask the court to reopen the case for cause.
 There is no definition of cause.
-It is left to the court to decide when the circumstances of the case are such that the court feels that its sense of justice requires the case to be reopened.
+It is left to the court to decide when the circumstances of the case are such that the court feels its sense of justice requires the case to be reopened.

 There is no express time limitation for making a motion to reopen an estate for cause.
 The motion must state those facts giving rise for the reopening of the case.
 The court will hear the arguments, both pro and con, for reopening the case.
 After the hearing on the motion, the court will render its order.
 If the motion is granted, the order cannot be attacked in a collateral action.
 The reopening does not automatically reinstate the trustee.
-A court will not reinstate the trustee unless it finds the reappointment to be necessary to protect the interests of both the creditors and the debtor or the trustee is needed to administer the estate.
+If the reopening of the case is to enter the discharge of an earlier unnamed creditor or to change an exemption, no purpose is gained by appointing a trustee.
+The judge simply enters the appropriate order and closes the estate again.